 • Dramamine tablets can be used every 4-6 hours.

-• Anti-nausea wristbands can be found without a prescription
+• Anti-nausea wristbands can be purchased without a prescription.

 • If you are not getting relief from OTC options, please let our office know.